Napanee Raiders

-The Napanee Raiders are a Junior ice hockey team based in Napanee, Ontario, Canada.
+The Napanee Raiders are a junior ice hockey team based in Napanee, Ontario, Canada.
 They play in the Provincial Junior Hockey League of the Ontario Hockey Association.

 History

-The current Napanee Junior C hockey team found its genesis in the 1960s as a member of the Eastern Junior C Hockey League when the team was known as the Napanee Red Wings and later the Napanee Legion.
-In 1966 the team changed its name to the Napanee Kelly Tiremen, a name that remained with the team through to the 1980 season.
-Napanee made several appearances in the Clarence Schmalz Cup playoffs during this era advancing to the cup final in 1963, semi-finals in 1966 and 1967 and the quarter-finals in 1968.
-In 1980 the Kelly Tiremen became the Napanee Warriors.
-By this time the Eastern League became the Quinte-St. Lawrence Junior C Hockey league.
-The league was floundering and in 1986 merged with the more western Central Ontario Junior C Hockey League.
-It left the Napanee Warriors without a local league and forced them to go on hiatus.
+The current Napanee Junior C hockey team began in the 1960s as a member of the Eastern Junior C Hockey League, first known as the Napanee Red Wings and later the Napanee Legion.
+In 1966, the team changed its name to the Napanee Kelly Tiremen, a name they kept until the 1980 season.
+Napanee made several appearances in the Clarence Schmalz Cup playoffs during this era, advancing to the cup final in 1963, semi-finals in 1966 and 1967, and the quarter-finals in 1968.
+In 1980, the Kelly Tiremen became the Napanee Warriors.
+By this time, the Eastern League had become the Quinte-St. Lawrence Junior C Hockey league.
+The league was floundering, and in 1986 merged with the more western Central Ontario Junior C Hockey League.
+This left the Napanee Warriors without a local league and forced them to go on hiatus.